 What if I disagree with your decision?

 If you disagree with our decision about your homelessness, you may have a right to ask for a review, as not all decisions carry a right of review.
 The request must be lodged, verbally or in writing, within 21 days of the date of the letter telling you about the council's decision.
 A leaflet entitled Procedures for Requesting a Review describes the process in more detail.

 Are you a public body with a duty to refer?

 Public Body - duty to refer information should be read if you are a public body that needs to notify us of someone who is homeless or threatened with homelessness.

 Seen someone sleeping rough?

-If you are concerned about someone sleeping rough in Elmbridge, you can inform StreetLink online or by calling them on 0300 500 0914.
-StreetLink can help to connect the person to the local services and support available to them, or you can contact us by email or call us on 01372 474590.
+If you are concerned about someone sleeping rough in Elmbridge, please contact Elmbridge Rentstart Rough Sleeper Outreach on 01372 477167, or email firstname.lastname@example.org.
+Alternatively, you can inform StreetLink online or call on 0300 500 0914.
+StreetLink can help to connect the person to the local services and support available to them.

 Out of hours

 If you are homeless and need assistance outside of our normal opening times, please call our out of hours service on:

 Useful websites and further advice